 Buy vs. Build

-The Swiftpage development team wanted to build a new system, but John wanted to buy it and says his decision was based largely on time the market.
+The Swiftpage development team wanted a new building automation system, but John wanted to buy it and says his decision was based largely on time the market.
 It would take too long to build a brand-new CRM system, at least a couple of years.
 “A really good small business CRM that already has an existing base, you can take that, rapidly get it in the market…and grow it.”

 So, the search began and not long after, they were contacted by Sage who owned both Act! and SalesLogix, both of which Swiftpage was already integrated with.
 “We knew the customers, we knew the base, we knew the channel.”
 John shared.
 “We went from a 4 million dollar, 15-person company and we acquired two CRM system companies, just acquired 65-70 million in revenue and 300 additional ‘Swifites’ and 4 locations around the world all in about 4 or 5 months.
 We’re going to write a book about it,” John laughed.

 A Time to Change

 Oechsle is confident that the Act! brand is the anchor of the SMB market conversion and retention.
 It was a strong, well-known brand that had a robust, global customer base.
 But, with every acquisition comes a series of challenges and this one had its challenges: “It was a distressed asset when we bought it.
 It had sort of died on the vine, it was losing market share and the technology was old,” John admits.
 So they had some work to do and had a plan to get the product where they wanted it by taking it through 3 distinct eras: